MRMRMRMAY/Advanced-Software-Analysis-202102/README.md

 The round of crossover: [P/2, P], P (R: More offsprings can acelerate the convergence of the algorithm at the expense of time cost);
 The maximum number of clusters: K (R: we should consider the worst case that nodes are significantly far from each other)
 The bound of the value: 0 ~ K-1 (R: it is the index of the cluster)
-The individual: an array of size K
+The individual: an array with the size of K
-The radius, r: 50
+The radius, r: 25, 50 or 100 (R: it is not determined yet)
 ## 3.2.
 Stopping criteria.
 Time counter is more than 1 min
 ## 3.3.
 Fitness function.